 Lookback Period Data: Summary of the Lookback activity via bar graph

-Requirements – To populate the requirements matrix, investigators should set Case Classification Type(s): to Bank Holding Company and Risk Score to 1, and then click update.
-The following sections will then appear:
+Requirements – The following sections will then appear:

 Counterparty Selection: Fields to input Counterparties selected for due diligence based on alert review (see Section 4.2.3.i for counterparty selection details), etc.

 Counterparty names should be separated by semicolon (no space should be included)

+Various well-know merchants that process GD transactions are not considered valid for counterparty selection.
+Normal counterparty documentation procedures are not required if it is a well-known entity.

 Due Diligence: